 Staying active doesn’t mean that you should be posting just for the sake of posting, though.

 You need to catch the attention of your existing followers and any potential ones.
-Make sure your feed is interesting enough for big brands to contact you.
+Make sure your feed is captivating enough for big brands to contact you.

 The more compelling your content is, the better.
-Be it videos, Instagram pictures, infographics, tutorials, or written blogs – you will need to constantly create exciting content.
+Be it videos, Instagram pictures, infographics, tutorials, or blog posts, you will need to constantly create exciting content.

 4. Create a personalized hashtag.